 Change Default Apps

-How to change your default browser, email client, PDF viewer, and file type associations
+How to change your default browser, email client, PDF viewer, and file type associations on Windows, Mac, and Linux.
+Fix apps opening in the wrong program.

 Your computer picks which app opens when you click a link, open an email, or double-click a file.
 If the wrong app keeps launching, you can change these defaults in a few clicks.